96boards/website/_posts/2017/12/2017-12-04-getting-started-with-the-secure96-tpm.md

     path: /assets/images/blog/secure96-tpm.jpg
     name: secure96-tpm.jpg
     thumb: /assets/images/blog/thumbs/secure96-tpm-thumb.jpg
-title: Getting Started With The Secure96 TPM
-categories:
-- blog
+categories: blog
-tags:
-- 64-bit
-- 96Boards
-- aarch64
-- ARM
-- ARMv8
-- Consumer Edition
-- DB410c
-- dragonboard410c
-- Linaro
-- Linux
-- Crypto
-- Secure96
-- Security
-- Secure
-- TPM
-- Cryptography
-- Trusted
-- Trusted Computing
-- Remote Attestation
+tags: aarch64, ARM, ARMv8, Consumer Edition, DB410c, dragonboard410c, Linaro, Linux, Crypto, Secure96, Security, Secure, TPM, Cryptography, Trusted, Trusted Computing, Remote Attestation
 ---

 # **Introduction**

-The new 96Boards Secure96 mezzanine introduced at [Linaro Connect SFO17](https://youtu.be/JGkl3oC9gtA) contains a Trusted Computing Group TPM chip.
+The new 96Boards [Secure96 mezzanine](https://www.96boards.org/product/secure96/) introduced at [Linaro Connect SFO17](https://youtu.be/JGkl3oC9gtA) contains a Trusted Computing Group TPM chip.
 Secure96 is a 1.8V mezzanine for cryptography applications that plugs into the low-speed connector on e,g a Dragonboard or Hikey.
 The TPM on board communicates with the host via SPI.
 It is an Infineon SLB 9670 and conforms to the latest TPM 2.0 specification.

 # **TPM - What is it good for?**

-A TPM (Trusted Platform Module) is an international standard for a secure cryptoprocessor [1].
+A TPM (Trusted Platform Module) is an international standard for a secure cryptoprocessor <sup>[1]</sup>.
 The TPM technical specification was written by a computer industry consortium called Trusted Computing Group (TCG) and it’s standardised as ISO/IEC 11889.

 One way to think of a TPM is as a cryptographic swiss army knife providing a lot of useful hardware crypto function implementations that might otherwise be difficult to implement and/or secure on a particular system.
 These crypto functions include: